k200383/k200383/README.md

 # Hi there!
 This is Eisha.

 I'm a Data Engineer.
 I work on designing and implementing scalable cloud data pipelines and systems using Microsoft Fabric and Apache Spark.
 My focus is on enabling data-driven decisions and powering advanced analytics.
 I also explore agentic AI-enabled systems, preparing and transforming data into structured formats to support AI applications.
-I am certified as a DP-700 Microsoft Fabric Data Engineer Associate.
+I am also certified as a DP-700 Microsoft Fabric Data Engineer Associate.

 With strong communication skills and a collaborative mindset, I enjoy solving complex data challenges that connect engineering with business outcomes.